kieranpotts/rootfiles/docs/en/workflow.md

    git rebase --continue
    ```

    Power users might like to try interactive rebasing.
 Add the ``i`` or ``--interactive`` flag to your ``git rebase`` commands.
 You will jump into an editing buffer that will give you the opportunity to clean up your commit history.
 You can edit and remove individual commits, split them up, reorder them, and even squash some together.
-For each commit that you made, you can choose to:
+For each commit that you made, you can choose to **pick**, **squash*, **edit**, or **drop**.

    - **Pick**: This is the default behaviour that occurs when you don't do interactive rebasing.
-It attempts to merge the commit, and will get the opportunity to resolve any conflicts that Git can't handle itself.
+It attempts to merge the commit, and you'll be asked to manually resolve any conflicts that Git can't handle itself.
    - **Squash**: A squashed commit will have its changes folded into the contents of the preceding commit.
    - **Edit**: The rebasing process will stop and return you to the shell, with the local filesystem tree reflecting the project's state at the selected commit.
 The original commit's changes will be staged, ready for inclusion when you run ``git commit``.
 You can make changes to the original commit, before committing it again.
 And you can introduce additional commits.
-Run ``git rebase --continue`` when you are done, and you'll be returned to the rebasing process where you left off.
+Run ``git rebase --continue`` when you're done.
+You'll be returned to the rebasing process where you left off.
    - **Drop**: This option removes a commit.
 Use this cautiously.
 It will cause merge conflicts if any later commits build on the dropped changes.

 7. ## Push

    The process of rebasing gives you the opportunity to sort out conflicts between your work and other people's changes that were recently introduced to the project mainline.
 The end result is that your final PR will have a nice clean diff, so your work can be integrated faster.

    After rebasing, push your local changes to your remote origin repository.
-Because rebasing changes history, you should use ``-f`` or ``--force`` to force-push your commits into the remote
+Because rebasing changes history, you should use ``-f`` or ``--force`` to force-push your commits into the remote.

    ```
    git push -f origin dev/[issue]-[description]
    ```

-   If you are working on a long-running project, you should repeat steps 6 and 7 regularly.
-This will keep your work synchronised with the upstream project, and GitHub will have a backup of your work in case your local repository becomes lost or corrupted.
+   If you're working on a long-running project, you should repeat steps six and seven often.
+Doing so will keep your work synchronised with the upstream project, which means that your work can't diverge too far from the mainline to introduce major merge conflicts later.
+And GitHub will have a backup of your work in case your local repository becomes lost or corrupted.

 8. ## Pull Request

-   When your work is complete and with everything pushed to your origin repository, it is time to have your work merged into the project's upstream repository.
+   When your work is done, and with everything pushed to your origin repository, it is time to have your changes merged into the project mainline.

    Go to the Pull Requests section of the upstream repository: https://github.com/[upstream-user]/[project]/pulls.